This excerpt from About Your Thoracic Surgery describes what to expect after your thoracic surgery at MSK.

 Write down any questions you have and be sure to ask your healthcare provider.

 In the Post-Anesthesia Care Unit (PACU)

-When you wake up after your surgery, you’ll be in the PACU.
+You’ll be in the PACU when you wake up after your surgery.
 A nurse will be keeping track of your temperature, pulse, blood pressure, and oxygen levels.
-You may get oxygen through a tube resting below your nose or a mask covering your nose and mouth.
-You may also have compression boots on your lower legs.
-These gently inflate and deflate to help blood flow in your legs.
+You may get oxygen through a tube resting below your nose or a mask over your nose and mouth.
+You’ll also have compression boots on your lower legs.

 You may stay in the PACU for a few hours or overnight.

 Tubes and Drains After Thoracic Surgery

 You will have the following tubes and drains.
 Your healthcare provider will talk with you about what to expect.

 - A urinary (Foley) catheter: This is a tube that drains urine from your bladder.
 Your care team will keep track of how much urine you’re making while you’re in the hospital.